 About In-Home Programs

-Treatment is provided in your home in partnership with families/caregivers and within the context of structured, semi-structured, and unstructured activities to foster development in social interaction, communication and language, cognition, self-help and fine and gross motor development.
-The intensity of the intervention is dependent upon the needs of each child and ranges from 10-30 hours per week.
+Treatment is provided in BIA’s clinic, client’s home and in the community in partnership with families/caregivers and within the context of structured, semi-structured, and unstructured activities to foster development in social interaction, communication and language, adaptive functioning.
+The intensity of the intervention is dependent upon the needs of each child and ranges from 10-35 hours per week.

 Children begin their treatment through an approach that relies upon the creation of a learning rich and visually inviting environment where child- initiated activities are continuously “scaffolded” by adult contributions to expand and enrich the play and interaction.